Free energy, stability, and particle source in dynamical holography: Beyond the probe limit: dynamical holographic spacetime

-with $\epsilon=\bar{m}_{a}t^{ab}\xi_{b}$ the energy density, which means that $W$ is equal to the difference of the total energy of the boundary system between the final state and the initial state, if $-t^{ab}\xi_b$ is taken as the stress energy current of the boundary system.\footnote{In our discussion, $\xi$ even does not need to be time-like on the boundary, which is the case when the bulk black hole has angular momentum (like Kerr).
+with $\varepsilon=\bar{m}_{a}t^{ab}\xi_{b}$ the energy density, $\rho=-\bar{m}_a j^a$ the particle number density and $\mu={A}_\xi$ the chemical potential (under the gauge $A_\mu|_H=0$), which means that $W$ is equal to the difference of the total ``energy'' of the boundary system between the final state and the initial state, i.e. the external work done to the boundary system under given chemical potential, if $-t^{ab}\xi_b$ is taken as the stress energy current of the boundary system.\footnote{In our discussion, $\xi$ even does not need to be time-like on the boundary, which is the case when the bulk black hole has angular momentum (like Kerr).
 In that case, $W$ is a combination of work and impulse for the boundary system.}}